 6. Bison

 While Indigenous hunters hunted bison (or buffalo) in the past, they almost became extinct in the 19th century.
+It’s the biggest animal in Canada living on land.

 The world’s most abundant free-roaming bison is in Wood Buffalo National Park, the largest national park in Canada.